 Coastal Lunar Lanterns ran from January 18 to February 9 in 2020.
-The art exhibit was accessible to the public at any time during this period, but it was most interesting at night when it’s all lit up.
-If you happen to be in the area, like at an event at the Convention Centre or dining out at the nearby Cactus Club or Tap and Barrel restaurants, it’s worth checking out.
+In 2021 the display was up between February 11th and the 28th.
+The art exhibit was accessible to the public at any time during this period, but it was most interesting at night when it was all lit up.
+If you happen to be in the area, like at an event at the Convention Centre or dining out at the nearby Cactus Club or Tap & Barrel restaurants, it’s worth checking out.

 For more information about the event in general, click Vancouver Lunarfest.

 For other “Year of the Ox” events in Metro Vancouver, see our article about Chinese New Year Celebrations.